zunayed76/glutracing/README.md

 # glutracing

 This is a
-the finalproject in graphics 4208 created using glut in opengl.
+the final project in graphics 4208 created using glut in opengl.